greati/mini-java-compiler/README.md

 ## Mini-Java language

-Check the `documentation/mjmanual.pdf` to check the manual and more details about the Mini-Java programming language.
+Take a look at `documentation/mjmanual.pdf` to read the manual and more details about the Mini-Java programming language.

 ## Mini-Java Compiler (mjc)